 Private Lands Permits – There are 28 counties open to private lands permits.
 To be eligible, properties in open counties must contain at least 20 acres of privately owned permanent surface water.
 One harvest permit voucher is issued for properties with at least 20 acres of eligible water and one additional voucher for each additional 100 acres of eligible water.
 Applications are available at www.mdwfp.com/alligator.
 Applications are submitted in June and the deadline for submission is July 1.
 Only one application may be submitted per property.
 Applicants may be residents or non-residents 16 years of age or older.
 Applicants must provide signed permission from the landowner, copies of property tax receipts, property deed and legal description, and a property boundary map.
-An alligator hunting training course is offered for persons who qualify for the permit.
+Qualifying applicants must attend a mandatory alligator hunting training course to qualify for the permit.
 License requirements for drawn applicants are an Alligator Hunting License ($25) and an Alligator Possession Permit (Resident-$100, Non-resident $200), as well as an All Game Hunting License.
 Any hunting party guests 16 years of age and older must purchase an Alligator Hunting License and an All Game Hunting License.
 Hunter education requirements for licenses do apply.
 For more specific regulations and application procedures visit www.mdwfp.com/alligator.

 Regulations in red are new this year.